 After the discussion of technology and its practical implementation in warfare, we discuss political/diplomatic change and military change.
 In the twentieth century, the face of the Middle East was shaped and organized into state-territorial units by the Western powers.
 The Middle East was home to different and varied populations in terms of religion, ethnicity and tribal affiliation, etc. but it was divided artificially into organized ‘state’ spaces.
-In this way, Jordan, Iraq, Syria and other states were ‘born’, states that did not generally unite homogenous groups humanely, but rather the opposite – suppressed local ethnic and tribal networks and connections, most of which were cross-border.
+In this way, Jordan, Iraq, Syria and other states were ‘born’, states that did not generally incorporate homogenous groups, but rather the opposite – suppressed local ethnic and tribal networks and connections, most of which were cross-border.
 These states then built regular armies, armed with advanced weaponry, Eastern or Western, and worked on the basis of familiar military doctrines.

 The relationships between these armies and their national regimes was complex.
 In certain cases, the minority or ethnic group that controlled the state, also controlled the army.
 Sometimes there were military coups, but in general the armies identified with the regime leadership.
 Nevertheless, the states themselves were mostly fragile and vulnerable, primarily because the human loyalties of their citizens were family or tribal based and local, and not to the state.
 Accordingly, whenever state control weakened and control of the civilians weakened (in some places in 2011 as a part of the events that have been called the “Arab Spring”, and in some places even before then), or when economic or social crises were strong enough to overcome the uniting force of the state, together with the strengthening of radical and violent Islam – the existing state order was weakened.

-As a result of this, the state-territorial order that had existed for a century in the Middle East was weakened, and in some of the states armed groups began to operate (in some cases these were forces that had previously been dormant or weak), who sometimes even fought one another and in most cases increased the range of threats facing Israel.
+As a result, the state-territorial order that had existed for a century in the Middle East was weakened, and in some states, armed groups began to operate (in some cases these were forces that had previously been dormant or weak), who sometimes even fought one another and in most cases increased the range of threats facing Israel.

 The military change was not only connected to the political-diplomatic change, but also to the combat concept of the Arab armies towards the State of Israel.
 The objective of the Arab states and their armies, at least as publicly stated, was the destruction of The State of Israel.
 The ‘first-round’ involved clashes between militias or armed groups with the Jews.
 This began at the beginning of the last century and became more forceful after the First World War and the Balfour Declaration - when the Zionist movement called for the creation of a national framework in the land of Israel - and ended with the conclusion of the War of Independence.
 In this ‘round’ the Arabs were prevented from achieving their objective but would begin to achieve some success in the future.

-As a result of the 1948 War, the Arabs (in the military context) focused on strengthening both their rule and their armies as well as sponsoring Palestinian militias that acted against Israel, with their primary objective still being the destruction of the State of Israel.
-One of the military conclusions that was reached was that their armies needed to be much stronger to be ready for war.
+As a result of the 1948 War, the Arabs (in the military context) focused on strengthening both their rule and their armies.
+They also sponsored Palestinian militias that acted against Israel, with their primary objective still being the destruction of the State of Israel.
+One of their military conclusions was that their armies needed to be much stronger to be ready for war.
 They began an arms and military buildup race, with the main leader being Egypt.
 The State of Israel identified this trend, and in cooperation with France and Britain launched the Sinai War.
 A war that did succeed in damaging and delaying the military buildup of Egypt.